 PureVPN’s Fire TV Stick App

-PureVPN has a dedicated app for Fire TV Stick which is easy to install and use.
 It automatically connects you to a proxy protocol, which it says is best for streaming, but you can manually select a more private protocol.

 You can see how easy PureVPN’s Fire TV Stick app is to use in the video below.

-PureVPN has a good Amazon Fire TV Stick app
+PureVPN has a good Amazon Fire TV Stick app.

 The app is made up of a server list, a settings menu that includes protocols and split tunneling, and the primary connect button.
 You can filter for P2P servers, mark your favorite servers, and generate information on ping time.